Una Hanbury: Early life and education

-Hanbury was born Una Rawnsley in the English town of Staines and grew up primarily in Kent.
+Hanbury was born Una Rawnsley in the English town of Staines, the daughter of Noel Harwicke Rawnsley and Violet Hilton Cutbill Rawnsley.
+She grew up primarily in Kent.
 Her grandfather was Hardwicke Rawnsley.
 After graduation from London's Polytechnic School of Art, she studied for three years at the Royal Academy of Arts.
 Jacob Epstein was her most influential teacher.
-She moved to Washington, D.C. in 1944 to work for the British Embassy.
-After taking time off for her family, Hanbury resumed her art career in the mid-1960s.
-She had one-person exhibitions at the Folger Shakespeare Library and the National Portrait Gallery in Washington in 1971.
-In 1970 she moved to Santa Fe, New Mexico, where she stayed until her death in 1990.
-Her papers are in the Smithsonian Archives of American Art.